The Scheduled Import process is similar to the manual Import process, with respect to the available import file format and types of import entities:

 Enter the File Directory where the import file originates.

-Local Server- Enter a relative path in the Magento installation.
+Local Server- Enter a relative path in the Commerce installation.
 For example,

 var/import.
 If the Remote storage module is configured, use